-Although Bouzida is still to make his league debut for Paradou, scouts and agents have been monitoring his progress.
+Bouzida have been playing for the U21 team of the Algerian club, Paradou, with scouts and agents monitoring his progress.
 He’s gifted with blistering pace and remarkable dribbling capabilities that could turn him to a full-back’s nightmare, so, he can be on our list of

 And with Paradou’s policy of exporting their brightest players, it seems only a matter of time before he will play in European leagues.